PrisonTeam/Prison/docs/prison_docs_115_using_BlockEvents.md

 BlockEvents can be access through the command prefixes of:

 `/mines blockEvent`
+`/mines blockEvent block`

-There are 9 sub-commands, which includes add and list, which are probably the most important of the commands.
+There are 10 sub-commands (two under blocks), which includes add and list, which are probably the most important of the commands.

 <img src="images/prison_docs_115_blockevents_01.png" alt="BlockEvent Sub-Commands" title="BlockEvents Sub-Commands" width="600" />